noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 [That’s why, quickly say your request!]

-[E-Errr...T-Then, y-you don’t really need to apologize but...
+[E-Errr...
+T-Then, y-you don’t really need to apologize but...
 I-In that case, errr...
 I know!
 If you could treat me to a meal next time, that would be enough.]